Ethnogenesis: Language revival

 Language has been a critical asset for authenticating ethnic identities.
 The process of reviving an antique ethnic identity often poses an immediate language challenge, as obsolescent languages lack expressions for contemporary experiences.

 In the 1990s, proponents of ethnic revivals in Europe included those from the Celtic fringes in Wales and nationalists in the Basque Country.
 Activists' attempts since the 1970s to revive the Occitan language in Southern France are a similar example.

 Similarly, in the 19th century, the Fennoman movement in the Grand Duchy of Finland aimed to raise the Finnish language from peasant status to an official national language, which had been solely Swedish for some time.
 The Fennomans also founded the Finnish Party to pursue their nationalist aims.
 The publication in 1835 of the Finnish national epic, Kalevala, was a founding stone of Finnish nationalism and ethnogenesis.
-Finnish was recognized as the official language of Finland only in 1892.
+Finnish was recognized as an official language of Finland only in 1892.
 Fennomans were opposed by the Svecomans, headed by Axel Olof Freudenthal (1836–1911).
 He supported continuing the use of Swedish as the official language; it had been a minority language used by the educated elite in government and administration.
 In line with contemporary scientific racism theories, Freudenthal believed that Finland had two races, one speaking Swedish and the other Finnish.
 The Svecomans claimed that the Swedish Germanic race was superior to the majority Finnish people.

 In the late 19th and early 20th century, Hebrew underwent a revival from a liturgical language to a vernacular language with native speakers.
 This process began first with Eliezer Ben-Yehuda and the creation of the Ben-Yehuda Dictionary and later facilitated by Jewish immigration to Ottoman Palestine during the waves of migration known as the First- and Second Aliyot.
 Modern Hebrew was made one of three official languages in Mandatory Palestine, and later one of two official languages in Israel (Arabic being the other).
 In addition to the modernization of the language, many Jewish immigrants changed their names to ones that originate from Hebrew or align with Hebrew phonology, a process known as Hebraization This indicates that Hebrew revival was both an ethnogenic and linguistic phenomenon.

 In Ireland, the revival of the Irish language and the creation of Irish national literature was part of the reclamation of an Irish identity beginning at the end of the 19th century.

 Since its independence from the Netherlands in 1830, language has been an important but divisive political force in Belgium between the Dutch and Germanic Flemings and Franco-Celtic Walloons.
 Switzerland has four national languages—German, French, Italian, and Romansh—each concentrated in four regions of the country.
-The Alemannic German-speaking (die Deutschschweizer) region is in the north and east, the French-speaking (Romandie) region in the west, the Italian/Lombard (la Svizzera italiana) region in the south, and the small Romansh-speaking population in the south-eastern corner of the country in the Canton of Graubüen.
+The Alemannic German-speaking (die Deutschschweizer) region is in the north and east, the French-speaking (Romandie) region in the west, the Italian/Lombard (la Svizzera italiana) region in the south, and the small Romansh-speaking population in the south-eastern corner of the country in the Canton of Graubünden.